-Finally we reached our final day on the High Sierra Trail - the day we summit Mt.
+At last it was our final day on the High Sierra Trail, as well as the day we summit Mt.
 Whitney, the tallest point in the continuous U.S!
-This last day was an intense one, from experiencing some of the coldest and iciest hiking conditions to feeling emotional on top of the summit to descending over 6k feet in a day, we can definitely say finished our week on the trail with a bang!
+This last day was an intense one, from experiencing some of the coldest and iciest hiking conditions, to feeling a flood of emotions on top of the summit, to descending over 6k feet in a day, we can definitely say finished our week on the trail with a bang!

-We awoke to snow flurries falling down on us from the tent roof.
+On our final morning, we awoke to snow flurries falling down on us from the tent roof.
 Due to how cold it was, we had decided the night before to cancel our goal of waking up at 3am to start hiking up Mt.
-Whitney to catch the sunrise from the peak because of how cold the temperatures were.
-After setting up camp at the end of our hike yesterday, we couldn't even do the dishes because the water would freeze instantly and encase our bowls with ice... and this was still before sunset!
+Whitney.
+After setting up camp at the end of our hike yesterday, we couldn't even do the dishes because the water would freeze instantly, completely encasing our bowls with ice... and this was still before sunset!

-This morning the temperature was a little more bearable due to the lack of wind, but we all huddled in the tent to watch the sunrise while cocooned in our sleeping bags, waiting for the air to warm up a little more before getting moving.
+To our relief, this morning the temperatures were a little more bearable due to the lack of wind.
+We still huddled in the tent together to watch the sunrise while cocooned in our sleeping bags, waiting for the air to warm up a little more before getting moving.

-Eventually we able to brush the snow and ice off our gear, pack up, and start our long journey of the day.
+Eventually we able to brush most of the snow and ice off our gear, pack our gear up, and start our long journey up and over one last mountain range.

-The trail headed up the valley, slowly traversing up the back side of Mt.
+We continued up the valley, slowly traversing up the back side of Mt.
 Whitney.
-The trail was mostly covered in slippery ice for the first hour due to the small springs and lakes running throughout the basin, but we soon reached drier terrain and felt more sure-footed as we started up the steep switchbacks.
+The trail was mostly covered in slippery ice for the first hour due to the many small springs and lakes running throughout the basin, but we soon reached drier terrain and felt more sure-footed as we started up the steep switchbacks.

 This is where we really started to feel the elevation and the thin air.
-Only a mile into the hike, we were already above 12,000 ft of elevation, and only 2.5 miles in we had passed the 13,000 ft mark.
+Only a mile into the hike, we were already above 12,000 ft of elevation, and only 1.5 miles later we quickly surpassed the 13,000 ft mark.
 It's pretty crazy how much altitude can affect the body - even though we were well acclimated to hiking at high elevations from the first half of the week, we still had to rest at every other switchback.

-It's also crazy how well the body can perform under such stress.
+I also found myself marveling at how well the body can perform under such stress.
 At 13,000 ft you are only intaking 37% of the normal oxygen you would get at sea level!
-And we're carrying full packs trying to climb up 3,000 ft!
-Furthermore, our hydration tubes were still frozen solid, so we didn't have easy access to water on the entire climb, adding to the challenge.
+And we were carrying full packs trying to gaining a total of 3,000 ft in elevation!
+Furthermore, our hydration tubes were still frozen solid, so we didn't have any easy access to water on the entire climb, adding to the challenge.

 3.1 miles from Guitar Lake we finally reached the junction for the summit.
 We took a moment to soak in the spectacular views of the lakes below us and the mountain range in the distance.
-We could spot the snow covered Great Western Divide that we had crossed on day 3, now covered in a light dusting of snow.
+To my amazement, we could even spot the Great Western Divide that we had crossed on day 3, now covered in a light dusting of snow.
 How crazy to think my legs along have brought me all this way!

-From here we only had 2.4 miles to go to the summit of Mt.
+From this point, we only had 2.4 miles to go to the summit of Mt.
 Whitney, the climax of our entire trip.
 We dropped our packs near the junction sign with a handful of other packs, and loaded up our daypacks.
-Another hiker gave us a heads up about the animals that can be found chewing through peoples packs for food, so we made sure to pack the rest of our food in our daypacks.
+Another hiker gave us a heads up about the animals that can be found at this exact spot chewing through peoples packs for food, so we made sure to take the rest of our food with us in our daypacks.

 We headed north on the rocky, exposed route that traverses the western slope.
 The true summit can be difficult to spot until you are closer, but you can look for the Mt.
-Whitney Hut that was built over 100 years ago on top of one of the flat peaks.
+Whitney Hut that was built over 100 years ago perched atop of one of the flat peaks.

 After hiking with extremely heavy packs all week, we felt incredibly light and almost giddy as we covered the traverse quite quickly.

-While passing in-between peaks, the rocky wall opens up to some pretty insane chutes that drop straight down from the rideline.
+While passing the small canyons formed in-between peaks, we spotted some pretty insane chutes and crevasses that drop straight down from the ridgeline.

 After 1.9 miles from where we dropped our packs, the trail turned sharply east and headed straight up towards the summit.

 After relaxing, having a snack, and reconnecting with the world by checking our phones with the 3G, we begrudgingly headed back.
 We still had a long ways to hike back to the car.
-Once we picked up our packs, it was another 100 yards to climb up to the Trail Crest, the dividing point between the western and eastern Sierra.
+Once we picked up our packs, it was another 100 yards to climb up to the Trail Crest, the true dividing point between the western and eastern Sierra.

 We started our descent down the mountain with the infamous '99 switchbacks', and yes there are 99 of them.
-We also passed a particularly hazardous section marked with cables at the edge of a drop off where the entire trail was covered in slick ice right and perched on the edge of a drop off, but with some slow butt scooting, we were able to make it by without crampons.
+We also passed a particularly hazardous section marked with cables at the edge of a drop off where the entire trail was covered in slick ice.
+Since we didn't have crampons, we managed with some cautious butt scooting.

-After the trail leveled out after the endless switchbacks, we reached Trail Camp Pond (12,005 ft) and a flat open area where several tents were set up.
+After the endless switchbacks, the trail leveled out and we reached Trail Camp Pond (12,005 ft) and a flat open area where several tents were set up.
 This is where many hikers will stay the night to prepare for the summit the next day when hiking in from Whitney Portal, and it is also the first source of water we reached since leaving Guitar Lake early that morning.
-Passing Trail Camp meant we had 6.3 miles to go.
+Passing Trail Camp meant we only had 6.3 miles to go.

-We continued downhill following Lone Pine Creek till we hit Mirror Lake (10,673 ft), 1.8 miles from Trail Camp.
+We continued downhill following Lone Pine Creek for 1.8 miles until we hit Mirror Lake (10,673 ft).
 This lake was smaller, but quite picturesque with trees lining the shore and tall cliffs surrounding the edge.
 There was also no camping here, likely to preserve the pristine habitat in such a high traffic area.

 0.7 miles later we reached Outpost Camp (10,400 ft), which was even busier than Trail Camp.
 Outpost Camp felt more welcoming compared to the rocky and windy Trail Camp since the former sits below the tree-line, is near the lush Bighorn Meadow, offers lots of flat sites to choose from, and even has a substantial 50 foot waterfall in sight.

 The final 3.8 miles were hard on my legs, which were so exhausted from the past consecutive 15 mile days.
-The only thing keeping us going was seeing Owens Valley in the distance getting closer and closer.
-We could spot many of the day hikers also making their way back to the portal ahead of us, and eventually we spotted the paved road and cars at the very bottom of the mountain side.
+The only thing keeping me going was seeing Owens Valley in the distance getting closer and closer.
+We could spot many of the day hikers also making their way back to the portal ahead of us, and eventually we spotted the paved road and cars at the very bottom of the mountain side - civilization!

-As we walked up to our car that we had dropped off 6 days ago, we hugged and celebrated - we actually DID IT, we finished the 72 mile High Sierra Trail in 6 days, faster than our original plan!
-It felt surreal getting in a vehicle and moving faster than 3 mph as we zoomed down the mountain.
+As we walked up to our car that we had dropped off 6 days ago, we hugged and high fived - we ACTUALLY DID IT, we finished the 72 mile High Sierra Trail in 6 days, faster than our original plan!
+It felt surreal getting in a motorized vehicle and moving faster than 3 mph as we zoomed down the mountain.

 Read More About the High Sierra Trail